 Which leads to the following result:

-To customize the button even further, you can decide to add advanced styles such as background color or images, as a well as hover effects when the user scrolls through the section.
+To customize the button even further, you can decide to add advanced styles such as background color or images, as well as hover effects when the user scrolls through the section.

 Learn More and Customize Further